dbalcomb/terraform-azurerm-aks-cert-manager/modules/controller/README.md

 | ----------- | -------- | ----------------------------------------------- |
 | `name`      | `string` | The certificate management controller name      |
 | `namespace` | `string` | The certificate management controller namespace |

+## Notes

+- This module currently requires the `kubectl` command-line utility to be installed in the `PATH` and a `kubeconfig` file in the current working directory for *Kubernetes* authentication.